 The minimum load position has been extracted from the sampled data and the corresponding heat rate at minimum determined from Table 4.
-This heat rate at this minimum, including the temperature variability, results in a normal distribution with a mean of 19.088 GJ/MWh sent out and a standard deviation of 1.335 GJ/ MWh sent out.
-The mean and the standard deviation have decreased slightly from the 2017 review, reflecting changes in the actual operation of the Pinjar units at the lower end of its operating range over the observation period (calendar years 2013 - 2017) relative to last year's observation period (calendar years 2013 - 2017) relative to last year's observation period (calendar years 2013 - 2017).
+This heat rate at this minimum, including the temperature variability, results in a normal distribution with a mean of 19.088 GJ/MWh sent out and a standard deviation of 1.335 GJ/MWh sent out.
+The mean and the standard deviation have decreased slightly from the 2017 review, reflecting changes in the actual operation of the Pinjar units at the lower end of its operating range over the observation period (calendar years 2013 - 2017) relative to last year's observation period (calendar years 2013-2016).
 The change in the assessed minimum operating level changes the average heat rate modelled even though the heat rate characteristics have not been changed since the 2017 review.